phonkee/grpc-pool/README.md

 // don't forget to return connection back to pool, otherwise you will leak connections, and pool will be confused. defer pool.Release(conn)
 ```

+# config

+gRPC pool provides config compatible with viper (mapstructure), and also provides default tags.
+These tags work with https://github.com/mcuadros/go-defaults .
+You still need to provide dial function, so there is some small amout of work necessary.
+Bear in mind that you can `squash` this config and add your additional settings.
+This makes it easy to extend.

 # stats